 - She is the faithful Jewish remnant.

 2. Throughout the Bible a pure “woman” is a symbol of God’s true church.
 The depiction of the woman being protected and nourished by God in Revelation 12:13–16 describes God protecting His People in the New Covenant age.
-Her seed, or the child and other children would be faithful members of the Church, who keep the commandments of God, and have the testimony of Jesus Christ.
+Her seed, or the child and following children would be faithful members of the Church, who keep the commandments of God, and have the testimony of Jesus Christ.
 She is said to be “clothed with the sun,” the glory of the gospel of Christ, and have “the moon under her feet,” the reflected glory of Christ as foreshadowed in the Old Testament sanctuary services and rituals.
 John 8:12; Colossians 2:11-17.
 The “crown of twelve stars” represents the twelve apostles.
 The woman who gives birth to Messiah represents the true church through its entire history—from Adam and the Jewish nation to the Christian Church.
-But Christ gives birth to the church; the church does not give birth to the Lord.
-The woman is the true church.
-She is clothed with the sun.
 The Church is the bearer of divine supernatural light in the world, the gospel, and His righteousness.
 The church reflects His light.
 The moon is under her feet.
 The moon could represent the Jewish religion and sacrificial system.
 The moon shines at night and Israel is to give a light, a witness, amid the world’s darkness.
 It is through Israel’s seed that God promises to bring forth His Son - the Messiah.
 In Genesis, God repeatedly promises Abraham, Isaac, and Jacob (later renamed Israel) that “in you and in your seed all the families of the earth shall be blessed.”